sw4796/makerton_esp32_aiagent/ARTICLE.md

 - **Runtime Errors:**
   - Use serial logs to debug.
-  - Ensure Wi-Fi credentials are correct in `config.h`.
+  - Ensure Wi-Fi credentials are correct in `config.cpp`.

 ## Testing the Voice Assistant